tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### If you already feel like this is something you don't, won't or can't understand, you're not alone.
 I know the feeling.
 Give it five more minutes.

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
-Viruses are a huge topic, there are over 5,000 species of viruses!
+Viruses are a huge topic, there are over 5,000 species of them!
 They have a whole academic field in their own right, that's Virology.

 But don't worry, we won't spend all day here!
 We only need an 'Icing On The Cake' worth of it (it's alright if you did not catch that pun).